Medically reviewed by Drugs.com. Last updated on Aug 27, 2021.

 - Nasal endoscopy.
 A thin, flexible tube (endoscope) with a fiber-optic light inserted through your nose allows your doctor to visually inspect the inside of your sinuses.

-- Nasal and sinus cultures.
-Laboratory tests are generally unnecessary for diagnosing acute sinusitis.
-However, when the condition fails to respond to treatment or is worsening, tissue cultures might help determine the cause, such as a bacterial infection.
+- Nasal and sinus samples.
+Lab tests aren't generally necessary for diagnosing acute sinusitis.
+However, when the condition fails to respond to treatment or is worsening, tissue samples (cultures) from your nose or sinuses might help find the cause, such as a bacterial infection.

 - Allergy testing.
 If your doctor suspects that allergies have triggered your acute sinusitis, he or she will recommend an allergy skin test.
-A skin test is safe and quick, and can help pinpoint the allergen that's responsible for your nasal flare-ups.
+A skin test is safe and quick and can help pinpoint the allergen that's causing your nasal flare-ups.

-Most cases of acute sinusitis, those caused by a viral infection, resolve on their own.
+Most cases of acute sinusitis get better on their own.
 Self-care techniques are usually all you need to ease symptoms.

 Treatments to relieve symptoms